 Digital Shapeshifting

-Digital Shapeshifting is an interdisciplinary research program that explores the relationship between digitalization and health promotion efforts.
-The research analyzes how digitalization is transforming professional roles, work processes, organizational structures, and relationships between professionals and their clients/patients/students, etc. The program explores both opportunities and challenges from a societal perspective, with a particular focus on issues of inclusion, sustainable work practices, continuous learning, and digital competence.
+The program explores both opportunities and challenges from a societal perspective, with a particular focus on issues of inclusion, sustainable work practices, continuous learning, and digital competence.
 Overall, the research aims to shape a digital existence that promotes well-being, counteracts stress and inequality, and leads to enriched relationships and strengthened professionalism.
-Research on digitalization and health promotion also integrates ethical aspects into the societal challenges identified below.
-The program aims to contribute new knowledge on how we can utilize the opportunities of digitalization while managing its risks and challenges.
+Research on digitalisation and health promotion also integrates ethical aspects into the societal challenges identified below.
+The program aims to contribute new knowledge on how we can utilise the opportunities of digitalisation while managing its risks and challenges.

 Overarching Societal Challenges